Filbog/timeaware-django/README.md

 - Sign up with email to have full access to the app's functionality
 - Create and manage activities (CRUD) and categorize them by type (positive/negative/neutral)
-- Track the activities with a tracker built with Javascript
+- Track the activities with a tracker built in Javascript
 - Tracking data visualisation with Chart.js

 ## Technical Details